Taste and smell changes are rarely permanent, so most will resolve with time.

 Studies have shown that when people receive chemotherapy as the only type of cancer treatment, taste and food enjoyment usually returns to normal two months after treatment has finished.

-Radiotherapy – People who receive radiotherapy to the head or neck area can experience longer lasting problems, particularly if it causes ongoing problems with saliva flow.
+Radiation therapy – People who receive radiation therapy to the head or neck area can experience longer lasting problems, particularly if it causes ongoing problems with saliva flow.

 |Keep a diary noting the symptoms you are experiencing and when they occur, particularly the time of day, the stage of treatment cycle, and with what food and drink.
 This will assist your treatment team to identify the causes and to find ways for you to manage the changes.|